 Have you ever heard the phrase, “If you take care of the little things, the big things will take care of themselves?”
 It’s true!
-When it comes to getting decluttered before the holidays, you don’t need to rush – at least if you start far enough in advance.
+It will be easier to declutter your home before the holidays if you don’t need to rush.
+So start far enough in advance.

 3. Eliminate trouble spots where clutter gathers

 Think entryways and hall closets … we all have one (or more) of those spots in our homes where clutter just accumulates.
 Maybe it’s the kitchen counter, or maybe it’s the coffee table.
 Your job is to identify those areas and keep them clear.
 Being mindful of these spaces.
 For example, setting out large baskets for each member of your family will create some space to dump their stuff.